 Difficulty on eclipsing connections from the tried table

-We start by adopting the first two countermeasures proposed by , i.e. addresses are randomly evicted and selected from the tried table.
+To start, let’s adopt the first two countermeasures proposed by , i.e. addresses are randomly evicted and selected from the tried table.
 Assuming all outgoing connections come from the tried table, we start analyzing the portion of the tried table the attacker would need to fill, for different maximum number of outgoing connection sizes.
-We model the outgoing connections monopolized by the attacker with the random variable X, which corresponds to a binomial with probability T_a, i.e. the proportion of the tried table he owns.
+Let’s model the outgoing connections monopolized by the attacker with the random variable X, which corresponds to a binomial with probability T_a, i.e. the proportion of the tried table he owns.

 The following graph represents the success rate an attacker would obtain for different proportions of the tried table controlled and different number of outgoing connections.

-As expected, the attacker gains a big advantage when it monopolizes an amount of addresses bigger than 50% of the table.
-In fact, the more outgoing connections we put in place the more advantage the attacker will have.
+As expected, the attacker gains a big advantage when it monopolizes a number of addresses larger than 50% of the table.
+In fact, the more outgoing connections we put in place, the more advantage the attacker will have.
 Therefore, an attacker can easily pollute the tried table through the incoming connections.

-But how many addresses would an attacker need to monopolize, e.g. 50% of the tried table?
-We adopt the model specified by in this case, where the number of attacker addresses in the tried table is modeled by the random variable Y while the number of addresses he possesses is t and table_size is the total size of the table.
+But how many addresses would an attacker need to monopolize; for example, 50% of the tried table?
+We adopt the model specified by in this case, whereby the number of attacker addresses in the tried table is modeled by the random variable Y while the number of addresses they possess is t and table_size is the total size of the table.

-The following graph presents the number of adversarial addresses that need to be owned to actually fill different percentages of the tried table, for different sizes of it.
+The following graph presents the number of adversarial addresses that need to be owned by the attacker to fill different percentages of the tried table, with various sample sizes.
 In this case, we assume the tried table has m buckets, each of which has 64 available slots.

-As it can be observed, filling an 60% of the tried table with a considerable size like 64 buckets would take 3750 addresses.
+As seen, filling 60% of the tried table with a considerable size (e.g. 64 buckets) would take 3750 addresses.
 As this number of addresses seems rather low for a powerful attacker, we need to adopt further countermeasures to prevent an Eclipse Attack from happening.
 In consequence, we introduce the 3rd countermeasure proposed by : the test-before-evict procedure.
 Before evicting an address from the tried table, we perform a connection to it.
 If this is successful, the address is not evicted.